QiChen.Site

 Technical Expertise

-• System Internals: Deep understanding of Linux Kernel Modules, System V IPC (Shared Memory, Msg Queues), and Preempt-RT scheduling policies.
+• System Internals & RT: Deep understanding of Linux Kernel Instrumentation, System V IPC (Shared Memory, Msg Queues), and Preempt-RT scheduling for mission-critical low-latency environments.

-• Architecture: Experience designing decoupled, self-healing distributed systems using RPC (Apache Thrift) and Daemon management.
+• Architecture & Protocols: Experience in designing decoupled, self-healing distributed systems using RPC (Thrift/gRPC) and low-level driver interfaces (ioctl, FPGA communication).